sifr01/glitch-dreams-simple-node-sqlite-00/README.md

     %%class Frontend frontendStyle;
     %%class Backend backendStyle;
 ```

+## Data Flow and API Handling for solar and weather data
+(Yet to be added but is very similar to the diagram above)

 ## Github repo sync:
 When you import a GitHub repository into Glitch, it does not automatically set up a Git remote.